UNC Glomerulonephritis (GN) Fellowship

 Training in Clinical Research

-The GN Fellow may participate ongoing clinical studies in vasculitis and glomerulonephritis at the UNC Kidney Center (Principal Investigators: Dr. Nachman, Dr. Pendergraft, and Dr. Vimal Derebail).
+The GN Fellow may participate ongoing clinical studies in vasculitis and glomerulonephritis at the UNC Kidney Center.
 The UNC Kidney Center is currently participating in several clinical studies in ANCA-associated vasculitis, lupus nephritis, IgA Nephropathy and focal segmental glomerulosclerosis.

 Clinical trials span the spectrum from single center pilot studies to multicenter NIH, or FDA-sponsored randomized controlled trials.
 The UNC Kidney Center is also a member of large national collaborative consortia for the study of glomerular diseases, namely the NEPTUNE and CureGN studies.
 Clinical studies are typically conducted through the UNC Clinical and Translational Research Center, as well as within the Glomerulonephritis and Vasculitis Clinic.